Sustainable Diffusion-based Incentive Mechanism for Generative AI-driven Digital Twins in Industrial Cyber-Physical Systems: Conclusion

 \section{Conclusion}

-In this paper, we studied how GAI empowers DTs in ICPSs.
-Specifically, we designed a GAI-driven DT architecture in ICPSs from the pipeline of DT construction, including real-time physical data collection, communications for DTs, DT modeling and maintenance, and DT decision-making.
-To motivate IIoT devices to contribute sensing data for GAI-empowered DT construction, we proposed a contract theory model under information asymmetry.
-Furthermore, we proposed a sustainable diffusion-based SAC algorithm to generate the optimal feasible contract, where we utilized the dynamic structured pruning technique to sparsify actor networks of GDMs, allowing efficient implementation of the proposed algorithm in ICPSs.
-Finally, numerical results demonstrate the effectiveness and sustainability of the proposed approaches.
-For future work, we will propose a more general and systematic architecture of GAI-empowered DT, and explore combining state-of-the-art techniques with DRL algorithms for optimal contract design.
+In this paper, we have studied how GenAI empowers DTs in ICPSs.
+Specifically, we have designed a GenAI-driven DT architecture in ICPSs, which systematically studies how GenAI drives the DT construction pipeline, including real-time physical data collection, communications for DTs, DT modeling and maintenance, and DT decision-making.
+To motivate IIoT devices to contribute sensing data for GenAI-empowered DT construction, we have proposed a contract theory model under information asymmetry.
+Furthermore, we have developed a sustainable diffusion-based SAC algorithm to generate the optimal feasible contract, which utilizes dynamic structured pruning techniques to sparsify actor networks of GDMs, allowing efficient implementation of the proposed algorithm in ICPSs.
+Finally, the numerical results demonstrate that the proposed algorithm outperforms DRL algorithms that are commonly used for optimal contract design.
+In particular, when the pruning rate is set to $10\%$, compared with the diffusion-based SAC algorithm, the proposed algorithm can reduce carbon emissions by $99\%$ during model training while ensuring high test rewards.
+For future work, we will propose a more general and comprehensive architecture of GenAI-empowered DT in ICPSs.
+In addition, we will focus on the incentive mechanism design among multiple IIoT devices and DT servers and explore combining state-of-the-art techniques with DRL algorithms for optimal contract design.

 \begin{IEEEbiography} [{ }] {Jinbo Wen} received the B.Eng. degree from Guangdong University of Technology, China, in 2023.
 He is currently pursuing an M.S. degree with the College of Computer Science and Technology, Nanjing University of Aeronautics and Astronautics, China.
-His research interests include Generative AI, edge intelligence, and metaverse. \end{IEEEbiography}
+His research interests include generative AI, edge intelligence, and metaverse. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Jiawen Kang} received the Ph.D. degree from Guangdong University of Technology, China, in 2018.
 He has been a postdoc at Nanyang Technological University, Singapore from 2018 to 2021.
 He is currently a full professor at Guangdong University of Technology, China.
 His research interests mainly focus on blockchain, security, and privacy protection in wireless communications and networking. \end{IEEEbiography}